habitssss/AI-Video-Transcriber/README.md

 ## 🔧 FAQ

 ### Q: Why is transcription slow?
-A: Transcription speed depends on video length, Whisper model size, and hardware performance.
+A: Transcription speed depends on audio/video length, Whisper model size, and hardware performance.
 Try using smaller models (like tiny or base) to improve speed.

-### Q: Which video platforms are supported?
+### Q: Which platforms are supported?
-A: All platforms supported by yt-dlp, including but not limited to: YouTube, TikTok, Facebook, Instagram, Twitter, Bilibili, Youku, iQiyi, Tencent Video, etc.
+A: All platforms supported by yt-dlp, plus podcast RSS feeds and direct audio URLs.
+This includes YouTube, TikTok, Facebook, Instagram, Twitter, Bilibili, Youku, iQiyi, Tencent Video, and more.

 ### Q: What if the AI optimization features are unavailable?
 A: Both transcript optimization and summary generation require an OpenAI API key.
 Without it, the system provides the raw transcript from Whisper and a simplified summary.